MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 #### Optimize background jobs

 Many applications require background tasks that run independently of the UI.
 The application can start the job and continue to process interactive requests from users.
-Examples of background jobs include batch jobs, intensive-processing tasks, and long-running processes, such as workflows.
+Examples of background jobs include batch jobs, processor-intensive tasks, and long-running processes, such as workflows.
 Background tasks shouldn't block the application or cause inconsistencies due to delayed operation when the system is under load.
 To can improve performance, you can scale compute instances that host background tasks.
-For more information, see [Background jobs](/azure/architecture/best-practices/background-jobs) and [Background jobs scaling and performance considerations](/azure/architecture/best-practices/background-jobs#scaling-and-performance-considerations).
+For more information, see [Background jobs](/azure/architecture/best-practices/background-jobs) and [Scaling and performance considerations](/azure/architecture/best-practices/background-jobs#scaling-and-performance-considerations).

 ### Optimize infrastructure performance

 To optimize infrastructure performance, tune the performance of hardware and network components to ensure optimal operation and resource utilization.

 **Add usage limits**.
 You can implement usage limits on some workload components.
-For example, to remove unstable pods, you can define [pod CPU and memory limits](/azure/aks/developer-best-practices-resource-management) in Azure Kubernetes Service (AKS).
-To optimize performance, you can define memory limits in [Java virtual machines (VMs)](/azure/spring-apps/concepts-for-java-memory-management).
+For example, to remove unstable pods, you can [define pod CPU and memory limits](/azure/aks/developer-best-practices-resource-management#define-pod-resource-requests-and-limits) in Azure Kubernetes Service (AKS).
+To optimize performance, you can [define memory limits in Java virtual machines (VMs)](/azure/spring-apps/concepts-for-java-memory-management).

 **Streamline infrastructure**.
 Simplify your workload to reduce the potential for interaction, dependency, and compatibility issues.
 When you simplify your workload, you optimize resource utilization of memory, processing power, and storage.